Nicolas Graham

 My current research on the sociology of climate change focuses on two streams.

-1. Corporate power and climate obstruction.
+1. Climate obstruction.
 This work addresses organized efforts to prevent, delay, and circumvent robust action on climate change, with a focus on Canada and the United States.
-My research to date has examined the economic organization and political-cultural influence of the fossil fuel sector, including via political lobbying, the entrenchment of fossil-fuel interests in research and innovation organization and agencies.
-I have also studied fossil-linked think-tank networks and the frames and strategies think tanks and other advocay organizations deploy to obstruct climate action.
+My research examines the economic organization and political-cultural influence of the fossil fuel sector, including via political lobbying and the entrenchment of fossil-fuel interests in research and innovation organizations.
+I also study conservative think-tank and advocacy networks and their role in obstructing climate solutions and policy.

 2. Competing projects and frameworks for decarbonization and energy transition.
-My current research at UBC investigates the construction and evolution of a ‘green growth’ or ‘clean growth’ project of climate change action in Canada, analyzing the policy-planning networks and discourses emerging to advance the project.
-Broadly, it aims to provide insight into the prospects and limits of green growth in Canada, which has become a predominant framework for addressing climate change.
+I have contributed to the study of Canada’s environmental movement, examining movement strategy and capacity to influence climate action.
+My current research at UBC investigates a more elite-driven ‘green growth’ project in Canada, analyzing the policy-planning networks and discourses emerging in support of it.
+Broadly, it aims to provide insight into the prospects and limits of green growth, which is a dominant framework for addressing climate change and other sustainability challenges.

 Publications keyboard_arrow_down